meniman98/Android-Navigation/README.md

 The playButton is a button on the xml layout, the R.id.action_titleFragment_to_gameFragment is your ID for the action.

 There you go, you're done now.
 You've created two fragments that produces an action from title to game

+###Errors and mistakes to look out for
+1. I made the mistake with the popping feature by clicking on the game won fragment.
+Instead I must click on the game fragment instead, choose a pop behaviour, and set it to title fragment non inclusive.
+If set to inclusive, it will pop title fragment along with it.
+Alternatively, you can set the pop behaviour to game fragment then tick the box for inclusive.
+That would also return you to the title fragment when pressing the back button